qchenevier/technical_subject_de_tiime/README.md

 ### Purpose

-A pipeline to enrich transactions with tags & annotations.
+A pipeline to enrich transactions with tags & annotations, stored in a local database, with some basic failure management and an alerting system with SMS.

 ### Stack